gabeweng/gabeweng.github.io/_posts/2020-03-04-illustrated-simclr.md

 The paper defines a random transformation function T that takes an image and applies a combination of `random (crop + flip + color jitter + grayscale)`.
 ![Random Augmentation on Image](/images/simclr-random-transformation-function.gif){: .align-center}

-For each image in this batch, random transformation function is applied to get a pairs of 2 images.
+For each image in this batch, a random transformation function is applied to get a pair of 2 images.
 Thus, for a batch size of 2, we get 2\*N = 2\*2 = 4 total images.
 ![Augmenting images in a batch for SimCLR](/images/simclr-batch-data-preparation.png){: .align-center}
 2. **Getting Representations** [Base Encoder]